Application Process for Nonviolence Studies Undergraduate Certificate

 Manhattan, KS 66506

-If you are not enrolled in a K-State degree program, follow the instructions for enrolling as a nondegree-seeking student.
-You will also need to fill out the Application for the Nonviolence Studies Certificate Program and return it to Dr. Nadia Shapkina at the above address.
+If you are not enrolled in a K-State degree program, compete the above application.
+Tip: select “Nonviolence Studies” under the certificate program section.
+You also will need to fill out the Application for Nonviolence Studies Certificate Program (PDF) and return it to Dr. Nadia Shapkina at the above address.

 Students with fewer than 24 completed college credit hours are required to submit an official high school transcript or GED equivalent and college transcripts from each institution attended.

 Students with 24 or more completed college credit hours are only required to submit official college transcripts from each institution attended.